Vehicle Registration and Parking

 - The owner must report to the Department of Public Safety within 24 hours or the vehicle will be towed.

-- All fines are billed to the student.
+- All fines and tow fees are billed to the student.

 - Students are responsible for their guests’ fines.

 - Tampering or removal of a boot will result in an additional fine of $100 and/or disciplinary action.

 - Two or more immobilizations will result in loss of parking privileges and towing of the vehicle.

 - Front of Alumni Hall